KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.IFont.md

 #### IFont Interface

-The font to use when rendering text to the screen.
+Represents a font with a set size and style that can be used to render text to the screen.

 ```csharp
 public interface IFont :